Outbound SMS

 Unique user identifier that can be used for reporting purposes.
 This is an identifier you can use to uniquely identify the destination address in your systems.
 This is similar to the externalId and will be sent back to you if you are requesting callbacks that contain status changes of the messages you send.

-When you sent the SMS text message, the response body contains the following data:
+When you send the SMS text message, the response body contains the following data:

 {